StalkR/misc/bash/ssh-agent_tips.md

 Put in your `.ssh/rc`:

     #!/bin/sh
-    # Keep sh in case there is no bash.
+    # Do not use bash, this file is executed by /bin/sh regardless of shebang.

     # Maintain ~/.ssh-agent symlink to the current SSH agent.
     if [ -e "$SSH_AUTH_SOCK" ]; then